slub/kitodo-production-docker/README.md

 Go to the directory where you've put docker-compose.yml.

-## Builder
+## Resource Builder

-The builder use a release or git repository archive as source to generate build resources for docker image.
+The resource builder use a git release tag or git repository archive as source to generate build resources.
+These are provided to the image builder via the build argument BUILD_RESOURCES.

-First you have to decide what source do you prefer.
+First you have to decide which type to use for providing the build resources

 ### Release (default)